conde-nast-international/cnid-tech-tests/se-test/README.md

 * It should be similar hours of your own work as with Option 1 (as opposed to others' or your team's work for example)
 * Ideally, it should be a web/mobile app that involves both client and server-side skills
-* It should demonstrate how you approach a problem with a simple solution that you're confident to walk us through in an interview scene (as opposed to sharing an app of 10k LOC for example)
+* It should demonstrate how you approach a problem with a simple solution that you're confident to walk us through in an interview scene (as opposed to sharing a full app with 10k lines of code, for example)
-* It should be something that's legit to share with us (as opposed to NDA protected stuff for example)
+* It should be something you are permitted to share with us (e.g. not confidential or protected by NDA)

 ### Submission
 See ["how to submit your work"](../README.md#how-to-submit-code)